Graylog2/documentation/pages/getting_started.rst

 Create Your Dashboard
 ---------------------

+You should be at a screen like the one below.
+If you dozed off or went to cook some meatballs, go to System -> Inputs, select the Syslog UDP input you created, and hit Show messages.

 Now it’s go-time.

-You’ve got data coming in, let’s see it up on a screen.
-Let’s use the histogram we see and create and add that to the dashboard.
-I know this data doesn't mean anything in real life -- it's just an example -- don’t start to tune out.
-Let’s just use this to get something on the dashboard.

-You should be at a screen like the one below.
-If you dozed off or went to cook some meatballs, go to *System -> Inputs*, and select the *Syslog UDP* input you created and hit *Show messages*.
-Now you are all caught up!
+You’ve got data coming in, let’s start adding information to a dashboard to better visualize the data we want to see.

 Add a Dashboard
 ^^^^^^^^^^^^^^^^^^

+Let’s start by adding the message count data to a dashboard.
 Click *Add count to dashboard*, and it will say *No Dashboards, create one?*   Yes!
 Click that.

 .. image:: /images/gs_11-createdash.png

-Give your dashboard a title, and a description.
+Give your new dashboard a title and description.

 .. image:: /images/gs_12-titledash.png

 Add a Dashboard Widget
 ^^^^^^^^^^^^^^^^^^^^^^

 Now it will let you create a widget.
+In this case, we are creating a widget from our search result of message count in the last 8 hours.
 I like to put a timeframe in the title, and trends are always a big bowl of sunshine.

 .. image:: /images/gs_13-createwidget.png